temitope2021/Data-Modeling-in-Excel/README.md

   - Issues: Feel free to raise any issues questions related to the data modeling process or Excel functionalities.

   My Excel skills keep getting better by the day as i engage in more practice.
-With Data modeling in excel, I can confidently create a data model with Excel Power Query, create a membership database in Excel
+With Data modeling in excel, I can confidently create a data model with Excel Power Query, create a membership database in Excel, PivotTables, creating a database in Excel with pictures.
   Let's unlock the potential of data modeling in Excel for imformed decision-making and impacttful analysis! :EMOJICODE💹 💻